 In the last 12 months I’ve age-grouped in a quadruple marathon, finished my first full Ironman, run my first 100-mile ultra, and completed my first 200+ mile super-ultramarathon.
-In June of 2018 I will be attempting a 339-mile solo run of Relay Iowa (Sioux City to Dubuque); in 2019, I will attempt an 840-mile run across Texas; and in 2020 I hope to become the oldest type 1 to complete a solo run across the continental U.S. (Doug Masiuk was the first).
+In June of 2018 I completed a 339-mile solo run of Relay Iowa (Sioux City to Dubuque); in 2019, I completed an 851-mile run across Texas; and in 2020 I hope to become the oldest type 1 to complete a solo run across the continental U.S. (Doug Masiuk was the first).

 This is my story, and hopefully, that’s just the beginning of it.

 1972: “Rx: Avoid exercise”

 First, let me start by saying that I haven’t always been active.

 I don’t consider that entirely my fault, either.